Simon Crawford Collins is one of the most experienced producers of successful television drama working in the UK.

 Prior to joining Slim, Lauren script edited the first series of Doctor Foster and over sixty episodes of EastEnders.
 Having started her television career in the RDF publicity team, she then worked as a script reader for various indies, before script editing on Spies of Warsaw, Coming Up 2012 and EastEnders: E20.

-Hannah began her television career working in documentaries researching and co-ordindating shoots on programmes such as David Attenborough’s Natural Curiosities, Chris Tarrant’s Extreme Railway Journeys and more recently was Production Manager on Nelufar Hedayat’s series The Traffickers.
-In 2015 Hannah began undertaking an MA in Screenwriting which inspired her to make the move from factual programming across to drama.
+Hannah began her television career working in documentaries researching and co-ordindating shoots on programmes such as David Attenborough’s Natural Curiosities, Chris Tarrant’s Extreme Railway Journeys and was Production Manager on Nelufar Hedayat’s series The Traffickers.
+After undertaking an MA in Screenwriting, achieving Distinction, Hannah was inspired to move from factual programming across to drama.
+She joined Slim Film + TV in 2016 working as Simon’s PA and supporting the development team.
+Hannah is now a Development Editor and is working on a number of projects across Slim’s slate.